 How to: Create a Central Management Server and Server Group (SQL Server Management Studio)

-In SQL Server 2008, you can designate an instance of SQL Server as a central management server.
-Central management servers store a list of instances of SQL Server that is organized into one or more central management server groups.
-Actions that are taken by using a central management server group act on all servers in the server group.
+In SQL Server 2008, you can designate an instance of SQL Server as a Central Management Server.
+Central Management Servers store a list of instances of SQL Server that is organized into one or more Central Management Server groups.
+Actions that are taken by using a Central Management Server group will act on all servers in the server group.
 This includes connecting to servers by using Object Explorer and executing Transact-SQL statements and Policy-Based Management policies on multiple servers at the same time.
-Versions of SQL Server that are earlier than SQL Server 2008 cannot be designated as a central management server.
+All Central Management Servers and subordinate servers must be registered by using Windows Authentication.
+Versions of SQL Server that are earlier than SQL Server 2008 cannot be designated as a Central Management Server.

 In SQL Server Management Studio, on the View menu, click Registered Servers.